ApprenticeAI/frapy/docs/topics/practices.rst

 Define settings within dictionary in CrawlerProcess.
 Make sure to check :class:`~frapy.crawler.CrawlerProcess` documentation to get acquainted with its usage details.

-If you are inside a Scrapy project there are some additional helpers you can use to import those components within the project.
+If you are inside a Frapy project there are some additional helpers you can use to import those components within the project.
 You can automatically import your spiders passing their name to :class:`~frapy.crawler.CrawlerProcess`, and use ``get_project_settings`` to get a :class:`~frapy.settings.Settings`